 As never before, today’s youth face an ever-increasing disassociation with natural areas and its resources.
 This is as a result of many factors including urbanization, educational priorities, family structure, culture, priorities, values, and beliefs.
 This trend is detrimental not only to the individual’s knowledge and awareness of the resource, but also (and likely more important) a detriment to the resource itself.
 This disassociation with natural areas can lead to lost learning opportunities, potential lack of involvement, and/or loss of natural resources.
-The Texas 4-H Outdoor Challenge will help address this situation through an experiential, educational contest conducted by the Texas AgriLife Extension Service personnel and other natural resource professionals.
+The Texas 4-H Outdoor Challenge will help address this situation through an experiential, educational contest conducted by the Texas A&M AgriLife Extension Service personnel and other natural resource professionals.

 How: Register on 4-H Connect